Aircraft deicing fluid: Fluids used

 Type IV has the same purpose and meets the same AMS standards as type II fluids, but they provide a longer holdover time.
-They are typically dyed green to aid in the application of a consistent layer of fluid.
+It is typically dyed green to aid in identification and to ensure application of a consistent layer of fluid.

 The International Organization for Standardization publishes equivalent standards (ISO 11075 and ISO 11078), defining the same four types.

 De-icing fluids containing thickeners (types II, III, and IV) are also known as anti-icing fluids, because they are used primarily to prevent icing from re-occurring after an initial deicing with a type I fluid.

 TKS fluid is similar to type I fluid and is used by in-flight TKS ice protection systems.
 It can also be used for ground-based deicing.
 It conforms to different standards than type I fluid: namely DTD 406B, AL-5, and NATO S-745.

 Chemical composition

 The main component of deicing fluid is a freezing point depressant (FPD), usually propylene glycol or ethylene glycol.
 Other ingredients vary depending on the manufacturer, but the exact composition of a particular brand of fluid is generally held as confidential proprietary information.

 Ethylene glycol (EG) fluids are still in use for aircraft deicing in some parts of the world because it has a lower operational use temperature (LOUT) than propylene glycol (PG).
 However, PG is more common because it is less toxic than ethylene glycol.

 In non-aviation contexts, de-icing chemicals typically contain chloride salts, such as calcium chloride (CaCl_{2}).
 These are prohibited in aircraft deicing fluids due to their corrosive properties.